 - Make sure the flash is compatible with your camera brand and model.
 Most third-party flash manufacturers make units for all kinds of cameras from Sony, Pentax, Canon, Nikon, Fuji, and Olympus.
 So just check that specs to make sure you get the right one.
 Branded flashes will most likely be safe (i.e. a Nikon flash on a Nikon camera) but double-check to be safe.

 - Buy a flash that has a rotating and tilting head.
-You will need that in order to do bounce flash which will cover in the future.
+You will need that in order to do bounce flash.

 - The guide number.
 This just represents the power output of the flash.
 The higher the number, the more powerful the flash.
 So if you want a flash for general purpose use don’t get the smallest one, but you likely don’t need the biggest either.
 The ones I have range from GN (Guide Number) 36-60.

 You do not have to spend hundreds of dollars on a flash either.
 If you opt for a brand name one to match your camera (i.e. Canon, Nikon, etc.) you’ll pay a lot more than if you go for a third-party one.

 Companies like Godox, Nissin, and Yongnuo make some great speedlights for every camera brand and model.
 I personally have two Godox ones and a remote trigger (used to fire them off the camera) and I spent about $250 total for them both!